Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Definition and significance of the quasipotential

-We remark that the boundary value problem (BVP) defined by \eqref{HJ} with the boundary condition (BC) $v(A)=0$ is ill-posed.
-It always has a trivial solution $v(\mx)\equiv 0$ and may or may not have a smooth nontrivial solution.
-The quasipotential defined by \eqref{qpot} or \eqref{qpot1} is a viscosity solution \cite{crandall} to this BVP.
+We remark that the boundary value problem (BVP) \eqref{HJ} is ill-posed.
+It always has the trivial solution identically equal to zero and may or may not have a smooth nontrivial solution.
+The quasipotential defined by \eqref{qpot} or \eqref{qpot1} is a viscosity solution\footnotemark[1] to \eqref{HJ} \cite{crandall}.

 The other complication is that even a nontrivial solution to this BVP, classical or viscosity, may not be unique due to the fact that the boundary condition is imposed on an attractor \cite{ishii}.
 For example, if $\mb(\mx) = B\mx$ where $B$ is a matrix with all eigenvalues having negative real parts, the number of solutions of \eqref{HJ} with the BC $u(\mathbf{0}) = 0$ is equal to the number of invariant subspaces for $B$.